A positive discipline approach.

 I believe that it is up to us as the parents to discipline our children so they can learn to discipline themselves.

-Many families waste valuable energy and time because they either listen to their child too much and feel powerless and exhausted by the excessive arguments and discussion, or they are afraid of losing control of the coaching situation so don’t listen enough, and their child feels powerless and resentful.
+Many families waste valuable energy and time because they either listen to their child too much and so feel powerless and exhausted by the excessive arguments and discussion, or they are afraid of losing control of the coaching situation so don’t listen enough, and their child feels powerless and resentful.
 If either scenarios sound like you and your child, read on.
-You can change how you discipline or don’t discipline with some small changes in how you think and how you act.
+You can change how you interact with your child by making small changes in how you think and how you act.

-I have called this discipline approach ‘a positive discipline approach’ because rather than feeling powerless and frustrated, you will both feel that you have enough power and control in your lives.
+I have called this discipline approach ‘a positive discipline approach’ because rather than feeling powerless and frustrated, you and your child will both feel that you have enough power and control in your lives.
 Your child is in charge of their behaviours and they choose any associated consequences.
 You are in charge of monitoring their behaviour and making sure that the consequences happen as agreed.
-You can use these ideas when you are developing the homework habit with your child too.

-Many of my ideas come from the Assertive Discipline method as taught by Lee Canter (1992).
+Many of my ideas come from Lee Canter.
 I like his simple and practical explanations.
-Lee Canter (1992) has taught many classroom teachers how to use discipline wisely and well with students and I have adapted many of his ideas so that they work with our children in any coaching situation.
+Lee Canter (1992) has taught many classroom teachers how to use discipline wisely and well with students.
+You can adapt his flexible ideas to suit your particular living situation and beliefs.
 What is excellent about his discipline method is that the focus is not on ‘bad student’ behaviours but on recognising ‘good student’ behaviours.
-As well, you are never the bad guy punishing them; instead your child chooses the agreed-upon negative or positive consequences through their own actions.
+As well, you are never the bad guy punishing them; instead your child and you have come to an agreement about what the negative and positive consequences are for certain behaviours and then they choose those consequences through their own actions.

-Your child takes responsibility for their behaviours and responses.
+Your child will learn to take responsibility for their own behaviours and responses.

-An important and exciting side-effect of using a positive discipline approach is that your child learns that they have the power to change their behaviours in an acceptable way to create the natural outcomes or consequences they want.
-Your child might be poorly behaved in class, and the more distant negative consequence of failing to learn is not important to them yet.
-Over time as they learn to control their thoughts and emotions and behaviours with you when coaching, you will help them change negative and unhelpful behaviours at school too.
+An important and exciting side-effect of using a positive discipline approach is that your child learns that they have the power to change their behaviours in an acceptable way to create the outcomes or consequences they want.

 You can stay in control of your own responses more easily too.

 Another major strength of a positive discipline is that you can respond quickly and assertively and with confidence to your child’s negative behaviours.
-Before you may have reacted emotionally when your child wasn’t cooperating with you, and expressed anger, resentment, sarcasm or helplessness.
-Now with an agreement about what exactly are acceptable and unacceptable behaviours and their consequences you will find it much easier to be fair and consistent and calm and reasonable when your child chooses ‘bad student’ behaviour.
+Before you may have reacted negatively when your child wasn’t cooperating with you and expressed anger, resentment, sarcasm or helplessness.
+When you both create an agreement about what exactly are acceptable and unacceptable behaviours, and their associated consequences you will find it much easier to be fair and consistent and calm and reasonable, and you will ague less with them.

 I’m working in partnership with you the reader and I like to know what you are thinking!
 Please feel free to write your thoughts, questions, and comments at the bottom of this page.